EOSIO/eosio.contracts/docs/04_guides/05_how-to-create-issue-and-transfer-a-token.md

+---
+content_title: How to create, issue and transfer a token
-## How to create, issue and transfer a token
+link_text: How to create, issue and transfer a token
+---

 ## Step 1: Obtain Contract Source